oleeriksen/docsearch/README.txt

 The class library Shared contains classes that are used by the indexer and the ConsoleSearch.
 It contains:

-- paths.cs that contains a path for files to index and a path for the database
+- Paths containing static paths for 1) files to index and, 2) a path for the database
-- a type for a document (BEDocument (BE for Business Entity))
+- BEDocument (BE for Business Entity) - a class representing a document.

 The project Renamer is a console program used to rename all files in a folder.
 Current version will rename all files with no extension to have